 As a submariner you will be entitled to a £5,000 bonus when you are awarded your “Dolphins” and additional daily rates of pay after that, There is further additional pay when away at sea as well as free health and dental care and other allowances such as travel expenses and home-ownership schemes.
 You will be on an excellent, non-contributory pension scheme and get six-weeks paid leave a year.

 You will join us on a 12 year initial commission and may have the opportunity to serve beyond this.
 As a Weapon Engineer Officer you will have to serve a minimum return of service of three years from completion of your training.
 Should you wish to leave after that point you need to give 12 months notice.

 There is a lot more to joining the Royal Navy than doing a job.
 For a start, all our ships and shore bases have superb sports and fitness facilities.
 We can offer a fantastic range of sports and other activities.

 You’ll also have the chance to go on adventurous training, which could be anything from an offshore sailing expedition to mountaineering, caving and parachuting.

 From the moment you join, you’ll be part of a team that lives, works and relaxes together, forming friendships and experiences that can last a lifetime.
 It’s a unique way of life, and the opportunities we offer will allow you to reach your career potential and enjoy the time you spend with us to the full.

 Nationality: Full British citizenship

 Qualifications: A UK recognised degree in an engineering, maths or physics-based subject, accredited by the Engineering Council to IEng or CEng level.
-180 UCAS points and five GCSEs (A* to C) or Scottish Standard grades or equivalent, which must include English and Maths.
+72 UCAS points and five GCSEs (grade 4 or above) or Scottish Standard grades or equivalent, which must include English and Maths.